Merck Strengthens Immunology P - GuruFocus.com

 “Prometheus was established to revolutionize the treatment of immune-mediated diseases through the application of a powerful precision medicine approach,” said Mark McKenna, chairman and chief executive officer of Prometheus Biosciences.
 “This agreement with Merck, a leader in biopharmaceutical research and development, allows Prometheus to maximize the potential for PRA023, while continuing to apply our technology and expertise to fuel further discoveries to address the needs of patients with immune disorders.”

 Prometheus is developing PRA023 for the treatment of immune-mediated diseases including ulcerative colitis (UC), Crohn’s disease (CD), and other autoimmune conditions.
 In December 2022, the company announced positive results for PRA023 from ARTEMIS-UC, a Phase 2, placebo controlled, study evaluating safety and efficacy in patients with moderate to severely active UC and APOLLO-CD a Phase 2A, open-label, study evaluating safety and efficacy in patients with moderate to severe CD.
-The findings were recently presented at the 18th Congress of European Crohn’s and Colitis Organisation (ECCO).
+The findings were recently presented at the 18%3Csup%3Eth%3C%2Fsup%3E+Congress+of+European+Crohn%26rsquo%3Bs+and+Colitis+Organisation (ECCO).

 “By applying a portfolio of powerful analytic tools to a comprehensive collection of IBD samples, Prometheus identified important disease insights that have now yielded a promising late-stage candidate,” said Dr. Dean Y. Li, president, Merck Research Laboratories.
 “I look forward to working with the talented Prometheus team to establish a new paradigm of precision treatment for immune diseases.”